morphx666/x8086NetEmu/README.md

 ![Integrated Debugger](http://whenimbored.xfx.net/wp-content/uploads/2012/09/debug.png)

-I have temporarily suspended its development due to a breaking bug (or bugs) which prevent the emulator from working properly.
+Development is currently stalled due to a breaking bug (or bugs) which prevent the emulator from working properly.
 The bug can be reproduced by booting into DOS 6.x and running EDIT, QBASIC, DEFRAG or MEMMAKER.
-Quite probably, this is the same bug that also prevents it from properly running Windows 1.01
+Quite probably, this is the same bug that also prevents it from running Windows 1.01

 Portions of the code in the emulator were adapted from '[fake86](https://github.com/rubbermallet/fake86)' and '[retro](http://jorisvr.nl/article/retro)'.